Pastitas/Billy300_klipperconfig/README.md

 sudo passwd klipper
 ```

-## LCD screen
+## Touchscreen
-The lcd screen is the following:
+The lcd touchscreen is the following:
 https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(A)
 With added modded circuitry to control backlight brightness with PWM in pin 18 of the rpi.